tusharm/asp-net-docker/README.md

 ### ASP.NET MVC 5 Sample Application in Windows Container

-The repo contains a dockerised version of ASP.NET MVC [tutorial](https://docs.microsoft.com/en-us/aspnet/mvc/overview/getting-started/introduction/) and includes Docker Compose setup to spin up the web and db components in separrate containers.
+The repo contains a dockerised version of ASP.NET MVC [tutorial](https://docs.microsoft.com/en-us/aspnet/mvc/overview/getting-started/introduction/) and includes Docker Compose setup to spin up the web and db components in separate containers.

 It needs Docker for Windows running in "Windows Containers" mode.